Blue Kite Press is a studio in Boston that makes illustrated housewares, stationery, and gifts featuring bright colors and a hint of nostalgia.

 About the Kite

-As a child, I visited the Franklin Institute Science Museum in Philadelphia every year on school trips and family outings.
-I was fascinated with the walk-through Giant Heart and loved to spend hours exploring the other exhibits that ended at an enormous statue of Ben Franklin in the rotunda.
-I loved the jubilating feeling of discovery and later enjoyed watching my sons experience it, too, as they happily raced through the heart and explored the rest of the museum.
+I used to love visiting the Franklin Institute Science Museum in Philadelphia yearly on school trips and family outings.
+I was fascinated by the walk-through Giant Heart exhibit and spent hours exploring the museum's other interactive displays, ending with an enormous statue of Ben Franklin in the central rotunda.
+Years later, I watched my sons experience that same sense of wonder and excitement as they raced around the museum's exhibits.